furious-programming/TreeStructInfo/README.md

 The main advantage of using referencing attributes is to increase the readability of the configuration files in text form, by separating their definition beyond the main body of the tree.

-The line with the declaration of referencing attribute must contain only the keyword `ref attr` and the name of the attribute:
+The line with the declaration of referencing attribute must contain only the key phrase `ref attr` and the name of the attribute:

 ```
 ref attr Name